World Changers Shaped Here

 INTERNATIONAL STUDENT SERVICES: Advising, student orientation, cultural programming, academic tutoring; smu.edu/isss

-November 1 for Early Action and Early Decision I; January 15 for Regular Decision and Early Decision II; application fee is $60. smu.edu/apply
+November 1 for Early Action and Early Decision I; January 15 for Regular Decision and Early Decision II; non-refundable application fee of $60 smu.edu/apply